alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Which is true, but the issue then considered is not the inefficiency of dynamic allocations, which in particular is present in the vector of vectors, but the less significant inefficiency of copying: “we can avoid the copy”.

-With vectors copying *can* also introduce costly dynamic allocations, so it is a good thing to avoid copying of vectors.
+With vectors copying *can* also introduce costly dynamic allocations, so it is a good thing to generally avoid copying of vectors.
 And Frances uses the issue of the needless copying as a means to introduce move semantics.
 But this is like a car repair shop only polishing a rear view mirror on a car with a broken exhaust pipe.
 Sure, the dirty mirror contributed to some unsafety.
 But the broken exhaust pipe is a much more significant problem that dwarfes the mirror issue.

 A focus on the real inefficency, the dynamic allocations, would lead one to ditch the vector of vectors with at least one dynamic allocation per vector, and one would seek to avoid multiple creations of a vector such as with the above repeated calls of `get_next_row` (ditto).